Is Ham Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 With caution.
 Ham and other deli meats can carry Listeria bacteria, which is dangerous during pregnancy.
-Heat ham to 165°F (steaming hot) before eating, or choose freshly cooked ham that's still hot.
+Heat ham to 165°F (steaming hot) before eating to make it safe.

-Deli meats including ham pose a Listeria risk during pregnancy.
+Deli meats like ham pose a Listeria risk during pregnancy.
 Listeria can cross the placenta and cause miscarriage, stillbirth, or serious infection in newborns.
-The CDC recommends pregnant women avoid cold deli meats unless heated to steaming hot (165°F) immediately before eating.
+The CDC recommends pregnant women either avoid cold deli meats or heat them until steaming hot (165°F) immediately before eating.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.